New dates added for October and November! See Uncommon Giving in action at our weekly product demo.

 How Companies Benefit

-• Earn more customer loyalty.
-Many factors lead people to switch brands, from price to customer service quality.
-Recent research reveals that 82% of shoppers want a brand’s values to align with their own, with 75% reporting that they’ve stopped supporting a brand due to conflicting values.
-Companies with a donation matching program stand out in the eyes of socially conscious consumers, ultimately earning their long-term loyalty.
+• Earn more customer loyalty.ย Research reveals thatย 82% of shoppersย want a brandโ€™s values to align with their own, with 75% reporting that theyโ€™ve stopped supporting a brand due to conflicting values.
+Companies with a donation matching program stand out to socially conscious consumers, inspiring more brand loyalty.

-• Enhance brand reputation.
-Over three-quarters of Americans believe that companies can be a powerful force of societal change.
-A gift matching program is an easy way to fulfill this expectation, reinforcing a company’s reputation as an innovative, socially responsible member of society.
+• Enhance brand reputation.ย Todayโ€™s consumers know that companies can be a powerful force of societal change.
+A gift matching program is an easy way to fulfill this expectation and reinforce your companyโ€™s reputation as an innovative, socially responsible organization.

-• Secure tax benefits.
-According to the IRS, donations to 501(c)(3) nonprofit organizations are tax-deductible, which means companies can reduce their taxable income when they donate.
+• Secure tax benefits.ย According to theย IRS, donations to 501(c)(3) nonprofit organizations are tax-deductible, which means companies can reduce their taxable income when they donate.

 In turn, employees can make their dollars go further without giving away more of their hard-earned money.
-They’re much more likely to feel fulfilled in their roles when they know their employment comes with opportunities to make an impact on society.
+When your team knows their employment comes with opportunities to impact causes they care about, theyโ€™re much more likely to feel fulfilled in their roles.

 Attract more employees and customers as a leading CSR company.
 Click to download our free guide!